vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

     twoTemperatureDictFile "$FOAM_CASE/constant/thermo2TModel";
 ```

 and its default name is <b style="color: #228B22">thermo2TModel</b>.
 It is composed of one subdictionary, <span style="color: #228B22">thermalRelaxationModels</span>, for the selection of the energy transfer models, and various subdictionaries to store the models coefficients.
-In this variant of _hy2Foam_, the only energy transfers taking place are vibrational-translational (V—&nbsp;T) and heavy-particles —&nbsp; electrons (h—&nbsp;e).
-If the gas mixture is composed of neutral species only, then h—&nbsp;e energy transfer is disregarded automatically.
+In this variant of _hy2Foam_, the only energy transfers taking place are vibrational-translational (V—T) and heavy-particles — electrons (h—e).
+If the gas mixture is composed of neutral species only, then the h—e energy transfer is automatically discarded.
 The default subdictionary implementation is as follows

 ```c++